adithyaMohan200/Pokeapi-Wrapper/README.md

 First you must import the class like:

-`from pokeapi import pokemon.Pokemon `
+`from pokeapi.pokemon import Pokemon `

 Then you must create an object of Pokemon and pass the name of the pokemon you wish to retrieve information about like: